 Many people have a difficult time hitting exact macros, which I totally understand.
 Most coaches won’t force you to hit exactly their macro targets, but give you a range where you should find yourself at the end of a day.
 If you don’t have a macro range to hit, focus on the total calories.
 Energy balance is the single most important factor for body fat change, everything else is far less important.
 Next focus on getting in your protein.
 Take this as a minimum required intake, more is never a problem.
 Protein is incredibly important for almost any body function, especially muscle building, so make sure you get everything right here.
 Carbs and fats are pretty flexible and you don’t have to worry too much about them.
 They won’t influence the end result significantly.
 Use this wiggle room to make you overall diet enjoyable and easy to stick to.

 Most training or tracking sheets have a notes section, so please make use of it!
 Report unusual stress, bad sleep and other activities or circumstances that might be important for your coach to know.
-A few nights of bad sleep may let you put on weight and plummet your performance in the gym, leaving your coach worrying what is going wrong with your program.
-In fact nothing goes wrong, life is just happening.
+A few nights of bad sleep may let you put on weight and/or plummet your performance in the gym, leaving your coach worrying what is wrong with your program.
+In fact nothing is wrong, life is just happening.

 Make sure to keep your coach updated whenever a lifestyle change occurs.
 This includes little things like taking up another sport (possibly reducing your ability to recover from workout to workout) to big changes such as taking up shift work.
 Lifestyle changes can directly or indirectly affect your ability to recover, your performance, your stress levels and your sleep, so please make sure to communicate this to your coach.
 I know, I’ve said this already a hundred times, but it is just so important.